 Inspired by northern humour, dark themes, feminism and interesting characters, Jane Postlethwaite creates multimedia, audience interactive, thought-provoking and comedic work to make you laugh, cry laughing and think about what you cried laughing at for days after.
 Her aim is to get in your head to spark conversations long after you've seen her work.

 She runs a successful comedy night called the Bad Book Project based in Brighton.
 She is currently working on a new hilarious comedy podcast called, ‘Character Building’ and her bold new work is called, ‘Last night at the Circus’.

 Touching on raw themes of mental health, suicide and self help, Last Night at the Circus is a gut wrenching yet hilarious one woman multimedia show exploring what it means to sabotage your own success set in a dystopian yet breathtaking Circus landscape.
-You can see this new show at Brighton Fringe 2018 in The Warren's Theatre Box gaining 4 and 5 star reviews.
+This new show took place at Brighton Fringe 2018 in The Warren's Theatre Box gaining 4 and 5 star reviews.